 We do not salt residential roads, alleyways, car parks and private property unless they are on the priority list above.

-Full details of our salting criteria are in our Highway Cold Weather Plan (pdf).
+Full details of our salting criteria can be found on our Highway Cold Weather Plan 2017/18 (PDF).

 Why is the road still icy?

 - It takes time for the salt to become effective after roads are treated (the more traffic a road has, the quicker the salt will take effect).

 - Rain can wash salt off roads leaving them prone to re-icing.
 If the rain turns to snow during rush hour, any earlier treatment will be washed away and it isn't possible to re-salt in heavy traffic.

 - If road temperatures fall below minus 8 degrees Celsius the effectiveness of salt diminishes and it will not prevent roads from icing up.